Martingale

 Originated from gambling, a player will make, on average, no profit with only a limited budget.
-Paul Lévy proved that the famous martingale startegy is fool.
-In sprit of Levy’s work, a massive breakthrough was achieved by Joseph Doop.
+Paul Lévy proved that the famous martingale strategy is futile.
+In spirit of Lévy’s work, a massive breakthrough was achieved by Joseph Doob.
 It is a fascinating framework that supports study of stochastic processes, and moreover, a modern probability theory.

 I